 The performance category is the only format in which students present their research live.
-Participants are asked to capture their audience and successfully communicate their findings in a span of ten minutes.
+Participants are asked to capture their audience and successfully communicate findings in a span of ten minutes.
 Students are encouraged to achieve dramatic appeal while conveying solid historical information.
 Students should:

-- Decide on a group or individual performance - Make references to the historical evidence - Use dialogue, quotations, and speech excerpts - Create a script with a thesis, supporting statements, and a conclusion papers

-- Design costuming, props, and a set

-- Prepare blocking for the actors
+- Decide on a group or individual performance - Make references to the historical evidence - Use dialogue, quotations, and speech excerpts - Create a script with a thesis, supporting statements, and a conclusion - Design costumes, props, a set, and blocking for the actor(s)

-- Have fun!